Charles Alfred Pillsbury: Political career

-Pillsbury sale, later life and death
+Pillsbury sale

 In 1889, an English syndicate bought a controlling interest in the largest flour companies and mills in Minneapolis.
 The different business were combined under the name of The Pillsbury-Washburn Flour Mills Co.
 Pillsbury remained the manager and one of the three American directors of the company overseeing operations and not looking out for the company's assets.

+Personal life

+Pillsburgy married Mary Ann Stinson, daughter of Capt.
+Charles Stinson and his wife Mary Ann Poore, on September 12, 1866.
+The two had four children.
+The two first-born children, George Alfred (1871–1872) and Margaret Carleton (1876–1881), both died in childhood.
+On December 6, 1878, twin sons Charles Stinson and John Sargent were born, and both of them lived into adulthood.
+Charles married Nelle Pendleton Winston in 1901, while John married Eleanor Jerusha Lawler in 1911.

-Pillsbury died suddenly on September 17, 1899 from a heart ailment.
+Pillsbury died suddenly on September 17, 1899, from a heart ailment.
+He was buried in Lakewood Cemetery.